Data Cleaning in Excel: 8 Best Techniques and Tips [2024]

 • Click Apply

-Find and Replace function in Mammoth
+Data Cleaning in Excel: Find and replace in Mammoth

 And, with the Bulk Replace function,